Was late spring 2018

 After, we took turns putting our heads under a water fountain

-We left Millenium park, started walking toward a neighborhood to get Italian ices
+We left Millennium park, started walking toward a neighborhood to get Italian ices

 Nicola did various martial arts moves on sidewalk objects